 STORYTELLING THROUGH DENIM

-In WeAr 60, with the help of denim experts around the world, we identified challenges currently fac the denim industry.
+In WeAr 60, with the help of denim experts around the world, we identified challenges currently facing the denim industry.
 In the present issue, we discuss potential solutions.
-One of the topics that our interviewees last year was the importance of storytelling.his time we asked denim experts What sort of stories does the customer need to hear in the new decade in order to engage with a denim brand?
-The answers rich and diverse; what you see n the following pages is often just snippet – please scan the QR code on this page to read the full answers on our website.
+One of the topics that our interviewees kept mentioning last year was the importance of storytelling.
+This time we thus asked denim experts: ‘What sort of stories does the customer need to hear in the new decade in order to engage with a denim brand?’
+The answers were rich and diverse; what you see on the following pages is often just a snippet – please scan the QR code on this page to read the full answers on our website.

-Here are the five key takeaways
+Here are the five key takeaways:

 Transparency